fintkz/Mean_Reversion/README.md

 ## Results

-Using historical data from January 1, 2021 to January 1, 2023, the strategy generated a total return of $7577.40, equivalent to a percentage return of 7.58%.
+Using historical data from January 1, 2021 to January 1, 2023, the strategy generated a total return of $7577.40 from a capital of $100,000, equivalent to a percentage return of 7.58%.
 The strategy generated a total of 18 trades, with 8 wins and 1 loss.

 ## How to Use